shosaco/vistime/README.md

 vistime - Pretty Timeline Creation
 =========

-Create interactive timelines or Gantt charts that are usable in the RStudio viewer pane, in R Markdown documents and in Shiny apps.
-Hover the mouse pointer over a point or task to show details or drag a rectangle to zoom in.
+A library for creating time-based charts, like Gantt or timelines.
+Possible outputs include `ggplot`s, `plotly` graphs or `data.frame`s.
+Results can be used in the RStudio viewer pane, in R Markdown documents or in Shiny apps.
+In the interactive `plotly` output, you can hover the mouse pointer over a point or task to show details or drag a rectangle to zoom in.
 Timelines and their components can afterwards be manipulated using `plotly_build()`, which transforms the plot into a mutable list.
+When choosing the `data.frame` output, you can use your own plotting engine for visualising the graph.

 If you find vistime useful, please consider supporting its development: <a href="https://www.paypal.me/shosaco/"><img src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif" /> </a>